 Every year service leaders probe through organic search results looking for statistics to validate their customer experience initiatives of the year.
-Sometimes for validation, sometimes for inspiration but the hunt for statistics is always on.
+Sometimes for validation, sometimes for inspiration — but the hunt for customer service statistics is always on.

 Like pictures, numbers say a thousand words too.
 Every presentation deck has that one slide that’s filled with numbers, statistics, and other data points.
 After all, you can’t argue with numbers, especially when it comes to understanding customers!

-If you’re preparing such a deck to argue for building a better customer experience or are looking for some perspective on the current state of things, this blog has you covered.
-It includes customer experience statistics on an array of topics beneficial for novice and experienced service leaders alike who are looking for data points to polish their cx initiative.
+If you’re preparing a deck to argue for building a better customer experience or are looking for some perspective on the current state of things, this blog has you covered.
+It includes customer experience statistics on an array of topics beneficial for service leaders who need data points to polish their CX initiative.

 Customer Experience vs Customer Service: What’s the Difference?